Coleen Rooney’s Wedding Ring Is Back On After Husband Wayne’s Bender

 — Mirror Celeb (@MirrorCeleb) February 16, 2019

-About eighteen months ago, in 2017, Wayne was arrested for a DUI.
-He was at least three times over the legal limit and driving Laura Simpson’s VW Beetle through Cheshire at the time of his arrest.
+About 18 months ago, Wayne was arrested for a DUI.
+His alcohol level was three times over the legal limit and was driving Laura Simpson’s VW Beetle through Cheshire at the time of his arrest.
 This incident infuriated Coleen, and she urged him to attend rehab while also making an emotional, public statement.

 “Wayne doesn’t get portrayed for the person he is in the press, he has always had a hard time,” Coleen said, according to The Mirror.

 “He’s made silly and selfish mistakes, some he’s learnt from, some obviously not.
 However maybe that will change?
 In life, you don’t know what’s going to happen tomorrow.
 But one thing I do know is that too much alcohol on a night out is a dangerous and a lot of stupid mistakes are made and things are said under the influence.
 I would never trust ANYONE who has had a lot of alcohol, it changes some people drastically.”

 Much like after the incident with Laura Simpson’s car, Coleen seems to have forgiven Wayne again after learning more about his Superbowl Weekend party habits.
-This past week, Coleen has been pictured with her wedding ring back on after Wayne better explained the incident to her and insisted he was only out partying with friends.
+This past week, Coleen has been photographed with her wedding ring back on after Wayne explained the incident to her and insisted he was only out partying with friends.